Vanguard Total Bond Market ETF

 BND

 S. investment-grade bond market.
-It provides investors with broad, diversified exposure and is a core holding for those seeking stable income with moderate risk.
+It serves as a core fixed-income holding for investors seeking diversified, passive income and principal preservation.

 Investment Opinion: Should I buy BND Today?